-Raleigh UK will, from May 17th, extend its next day delivery cut off until 9pm for all orders placed on the B2B.
+Following a successful trial run, Raleigh UK will, from September 3rd, extend its next day delivery cut off until 9pm for all orders placed on the B2B.

 In a move designed to “help the network of independent cycle shops to offer the convenience and speed of delivery that their customers are demanding,” Raleigh has been able to offer the extension thanks to investments in voice pick technology, advanced forecasting techniques and a SLA of 99% availability on fast-moving lines.

-Adrian Mawdsley heads up UK Trade Sales for Raleigh and commented: “Our dealers are telling us that they need to be able to get key stock lines and commodity items quickly ahead of the weekend trade and holding large stocks in store just isn’t an option.
+Adrian Mawdsley the head of UK Trade Sales for Raleigh added: “Our dealers are telling us that they need to be able to get key stock lines and commodity items quickly ahead of the weekend trade and holding large stocks in store just isn’t an option.
 Bike shops are competing with the convenience of pure online players and need to get the items they need quickly.
 We only expect this trend to continue so this move is an important step”.

 The news comes in tandem with the announcement that the distribution of Supacaz has transferred to Raleigh.